-- 2.1 This report seeks approval of the award of contract for the Provision of Telephony Services as part of the Good to Great Programme. - 2.2 The strategy for the programme was approved by the Contracts and Commissioning Board (CCB) on 10 November 2017 reference CCB1288/17-18 and updated on 5 July 2018.
+- 2.1 This report seeks approval of the award of contract for the Provision of a Managed Print Service as part of the Good to Great Programme.
+This approval includes all work required by the Council to finalise and enter into the contract with the approved Bidder and all ancillary documentation and activities. - 2.2 The strategy for the programme was approved by the Contracts and Commissioning Board (CCB) on 10 November 2017 reference CCB1288/17-18 and updated on 5 July 2018.
 Pursuant to Cabinet recommendation [15/10/18] the Leader has delegated the decision to approve the award of the contract to the Cabinet Member for Finance & Resources in consultation with the Leader [ref.
-3618LR.] - 2.3 The contract term is for a period of two years (with an estimated commencement date of January 2019) with an option to extend for a further 12 months. - 2.4 The contents of this report have been endorsed by the Contracts and Commissioning Board. (ref CCB1426/18-19 16/11/18).
+3618LR.] - 2.3 The contract term is for an initial period of three years estimated to commence 15th January 2019, with an option to extend for a further 12 months. - 2.4 The contents of this report have been endorsed by the Contracts and Commissioning Board on 15/11/18 ref CCB1425/18-19